 11:45pm – (except for Chris who valiantly kept Mike awake)

-12:30am – we finally arrive at Gorilla Resort and have some more food… none of us really remember much about those few minutes.
+12:30am – we finally arrive at Bwindi Lodge and have some more food… none of us really remember much about those few minutes.
 Although we do seem to recall that the food was pretty good.

 So, after some much needed few hours of sleep, we were up at dawn (woken up in our fancy tent with coffee and muffins) and ready to see some gorillas!
 Our fearless trip organizer’s parents had wisely recommended that we plan for two days of gorilla trekking.
 The likelihood of finding the gorillas is indeed quite high (we were told that there hadn’t been a refund in over 5 years), but with a second day to come we weren’t too disappointed when we found out that our day 1 visit would be to a family of only 6 adults (my goal of cuddling with a baby gorilla would have to wait at least another day).

 In what can only be described as breathtaking (both in terms of the scenery and what it did to me physically), our hike lasted a little over 2 hours.
 Advance trekkers leave early in the morning to try and find the habituated gorilla families based on their previous day’s location and mad gorilla trekking skills.
 No GPS ankle bracelets here people, this is done old school using tracks, poop, and who-knows-what else.
 There are many other wild mountain gorillas that are not used to human contact not to mention highly aggressive mountain elephants… these tend to be avoided and were the official reason why we had two guys with AK47s with us the whole time.
 Apparently it takes quite some time to habituate a gorilla ‘family’ to us homo sapiens, essentially giving them time to know that we’re just silly tourists and not poachers wanting to cause them harm.